Understanding the role of authorized participants in exchange-traded funds

 APs accommodate the needs of many clients in the ETF capital markets world.
-Sometimes a smaller player might be a better-suited AP depending on certain factors.
-Factors might include the nature of the underlying securities or costs associated with using one AP over another.
+Sometimes a smaller player might be a better-suited AP depending on certain factors, such as the nature of the underlying securities or costs associated with using one AP over another.

-Relationships and expertise play a large role in how funds choose their LMMs and APs.
-Relationships generate opportunities and confidence.
-And while fees are fairly commoditized within the equity world, existing relationships can occasionally provide leverage to negotiate them.
+Relationships and expertise play a large role in how funds choose their LMMs and APs by generating opportunities and confidence.
+While fees are fairly commoditized within the equity world, existing relationships can occasionally provide leverage to negotiate them.
 In other instances, a fund might place more weight on demonstrated expertise.
 If a fund has assets in foreign markets, for example, it might be attracted to an AP with experience and expertise in those markets.

 Mike Castino serves as business development officer for the exchange-traded products division.
 He joined U.S. Bank in 2013 and has more than 25 years of business development, relationship management, marketing, managerial experience and futures/equity trading experience.

 U.S. Bank Global Fund Services is a wholly owned subsidiary of U.S. Bank, N. A.